Hand Tool Ergonomics - Job Design

-- Assign a larger part of work to a team: workers form a team and each member of the team shares several different tasks.
+- Assign a larger part of work to a team: workers form a team, and each team member shares several different tasks.

 A fast pace of work is a strong risk factor for WMSDs.
 If the pace is too fast, the muscles involved do not have enough time to recover from the effort and to restore sufficient energy to continue the work.

-- If the pace of work is imposed externally -- assembly line speed, for example -- adjusts it to the speed that is acceptable for the slowest worker.
+- If the pace of work is imposed externally -- assembly line speed, for example -- adjust it to the speed that is acceptable for the slowest worker.